This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

 Never roasted cranberries before?
 It’s super easy – you just put them on a rimmed baking sheet and roast them at 400º F until they’re splitting open, only about 8-10 minutes.
 If you roast a whole bag of them, you’ll have enough to use in several smoothies!
 For more detailed instructions and photos, just check out my roast cranberry edamame salad recipe.

 You don’t have to use protein powder in this smoothie, but I like to add a half scoop of unflavored protein powder.
 I know most protein powders are not Paleo, so if that’s important to you make sure you find a Paleo power or omit it!
 I like unflavored whey protein for several reasons, but the biggest one is that it doesn’t have all sorts of funky ingredients and sweeteners.
 There are a couple great options, and I’ve found them to be much more affordable on Amazon than in-store.
-Even the GNC “member’s price” is significantly more than what I pay on Amazon for NOW Foods Whey Protein (under $20 vs $34 with a membership at our local GNC).
-Nature’s Best Isopure costs even less per pound, but comes in a larger container.
+Even the GNC “member’s price” is significantly more than what I pay on Amazon for NOW Foods Whey Protein .
+Nature’s Best Isopure is another good choice.

 What’s your favorite type of smoothie – one that’s fruit-based or one that’s vegetable-based?